Planet Earth (Duran Duran song): Themes and lyrics

 Critics described "Planet Earth" as having a science fiction theme.
-Van Der Veene referred to it as featuring "sci-fi space lyrics warbled by an appealing voice", while Alan Niester of The Globe and Mail wrote that the song "is filled out with trendy Brit sci-fi rock a la Alan Parsons".
+Valac Van Der Veene of Sounds referred to it as featuring "sci-fi space lyrics warbled by an appealing voice", while Alan Niester of The Globe and Mail wrote that the song "is filled out with trendy Brit sci-fi rock a la Alan Parsons".
 According to the music journalist Stephen Davis in his book Please Please Tell Me Now, some fans believed that the song (with lines such as "there's no sign of life") was about the arrival of aliens.
 However, Le Bon rejected the idea that "Planet Earth" has a science fiction theme.
 Instead, he described the song as being about waking up to the world and opening one's eyes to what is around them.
 He explained that the lyrics came from imagining what it would be like to see Earth for the first time, along with the idea of being born, "but at an age and with the kind of mentality where you can actually see what's going on".
 John Taylor said the lyrics felt new compared to what had come before, explaining that the song was "a celebration of youth, of the possibility of youth, about feeling good to be alive".
 He added that this approach felt fresh after several years of songs focused on themes such as hate and war.

 "Planet Earth" makes one of the earliest lyrical references to the New Romantic movement, which Duran Duran helped define.

 "Planet Earth" opens with the line, "Only came outside to watch the night fall with the rain", which Jim Zebora of the Record-Journal described as the beginning of an "intriguing pattern of imagery".
 Zaleski noted that the first verse includes the lyrics, "I heard you making patterns rhyme / Like some New Romantic looking for the TV sound," and wrote that this line alludes to a degree of suspicion toward the New Romantic movement.
 According to the author Steve Malins in his book Wild Boys, the inclusion of the phrase "New Romantic" in the lyrics were inspired by a Sounds magazine article about Spandau Ballet; John Taylor explained that after seeing the phrase "Enter the New Romantics", the band decided to include it in the song, and Rhodes later said the lyric was intended with irony.
 Zaleski wrote that the next line "You'll see I'm right some other time" suggests the narrator views the style as temporary.
 She also commented that the phrase "making patterns rhyme" establishes an enigmatic tone and can be seen as a smart description of music itself.
 As the song continues, Zaleski wrote that the lyrics evoke themes of new beginnings and wanting to be heard, while a line like "There's no sign of life" could imply either an apocalyptic image or a commentary on culture.
 Zebora added that the song features a "speeded up Mamas and Papas-like" chorus.